rntq472/RBNZ/cran-comments.md

-Minor update to the RBNZ package.
+## R CMD check results
+* No errors or warnings
+* One note due to lots of URLs in the documentation being blocked to robots.
+  (For actual usage users can request their public IP be whitelisted or download the data files manually and use the package for post-processing only)

 ## Test environments
-* Local Kubuntu 20.04.1: R-4.0.0, and R-devel.
+* Local Debian Trixie: R-4.5.1, and R-devel.
 * win-builder (devel, release, and oldrelease)

-## R CMD check results
-* No errors, warnings, or notes.
+## Changes
+Refactor and update documentation after the website being scraped went behind Cloudflare